 HDD boot-up times are slow

-This Acer laptop has a nice Intel Core i3 for tasks that require a little CPU power.
-It’s better than most processors on this list and it integrates Intel UHD Graphics 620 which is more than capable of running low-end games such as FIFA and Minecraft at low settings at around 30-50 FPS.
+This Acer laptop has a nice 8th Gen Intel Core i3 processor for tasks that require only a dual-core processor.
+It’s better than most CPU’s on this list as it has a modern architecture with hyper-threading and integrates Intel UHD Graphics 620 which is more than capable of running low-end games; such as Minecraft or well-optimized games like FIFA with low settings at around 30-50 FPS.

-The laptop has 6GB of RAM.
-8GB is the standard, even for this price range, however, 6GB will make only a small difference.
-The RAM will still be enough for some multitasking and taking stress off of the CPU.
+The laptop has 6GB of DDR4 RAM.
+It’s worth noting that 8GB of DDR4 RAM is the standard, even for this price range, however, 6GB will make only a small difference.
+The RAM will still be enough for some multitasking.

-The laptop has a huge 1TB hard drive.
-Sure it isn’t an SSD, but HDD are much cheaper, allowing for much more storage.
+The Acer Aspire E15 has a huge 1TB hard drive.
+Sure it isn’t an SSD, but HDDs are much cheaper, allowing for much more storage.
 A whole terabyte will last you for a very long time.
 It can fit tons of files, programs, and games that you can store without worrying about running out of storage.
 Just keep in mind that boot times for the laptop will be much longer, reaching over a minute sometimes.

-Another remarkable thing about this great laptop is the great display it has.
+Another remarkable thing about this budget gaming laptop is the great display it has.
 As was mentioned before, most laptops at this price range are 768p.
-However, this laptop has a full HD 1080p display.
+However, this laptop has a 1920 x 1080 (1080p) full HD display.
 Images will appear crisp without any blur.
+While it’s not ideal to play games at this resolution, it’s a great bonus for those who have a “Standard” Netflix plan or consume a lot of content on YouTube or Twitch as the extra detail really helps with content immersion.

 The laptop has all of the connectivity that you need, including an ethernet port and a disc drive.
 It has an all-black design with a textured cover.

-Generally, this laptop is terrific and reliable.
-It has great specs for gaming, a great display, and storage to last for years.
+Generally, this gaming laptop is terrific for 400 dollars.
+It has good specs for gaming, a great display, and storage to last for years.
+If display quality is the most important feature to you then this would be the best gaming laptop under $400 for you.

 4. Lenovo IdeaPad 130